Dr Ghazala Mir

 - Chair, Inequalities Research Network

 - Postgraduate Research Tutor

-Her previous research studies have involved implementing a culturally adapted intervention for depression, developing participatory groups to address infant mortality amongst women in groups at highest risk and improving health and social care services for people with disabilities and minority ethnic/Muslim populations.
+Her previous research studies have involved developing the culturally adapted intervention for depression; facilitating participatory groups to address infant mortality amongst women in groups at highest risk; and improving health and social care services for people with disabilities and minority ethnic/Muslim populations.
 Ghazala is also Director of the Ethnicity Training Network, which promotes the transfer of research evidence into health and social care policy and practice.
 Further details of her research can be found at the following links: